Floccinaucinihilipilification: Semisimple extensions of the Standard Model gauge algebra: Abstract

 \section{Abstract}

-We show how one may classify all semisimple algebras containing the $\mathfrak{su}(3)\oplus \mathfrak{su}(2) \oplus \mathfrak{u}(1)$ symmetry of the Standard Model and acting on some given matter sector, enabling theories beyond the Standard Model with unification (partial or total) of symmetries (gauged or global) to be catalogued.
-With just a single generation of Standard Model fermions plus a singlet neutrino, the only gauged symmetries correspond to the well-known algebras $\mathfrak{su}(5),\mathfrak{so}(10),$ and $\mathfrak{su}(4)\oplus \mathfrak{su}(2) \oplus \mathfrak{su}(2)$, but with two or more generations a limited number of exotic symmetries mixing flavor, color, and electroweak symmetries become possible.
-We provide a complete catalogue in the case of 3 generations or fewer and describe how the method can be generalized to include additional matter.
+We show how one may classify all semisimple algebras containing the $\mathfrak{su}(3)\oplus \mathfrak{su}(2) \oplus \mathfrak{u}(1)$ symmetry of the Standard Model and acting on some given matter sector, enabling theories beyond the Standard Model with unification (partial or total) of symmetries ({gauge} or global) to be catalogued.
+With just a single generation of Standard Model fermions plus a singlet neutrino, the only {gauge} symmetries correspond to the well-known algebras $\mathfrak{su}(5),\mathfrak{so}(10),$ and $\mathfrak{su}(4)\oplus \mathfrak{su}(2) \oplus \mathfrak{su}(2)$, but with two or more generations a limited number of exotic symmetries mixing flavour, colour, and electroweak degrees of freedom become possible.
+We provide a complete catalogue in the case of 3 generations or fewer and outline how our method generalizes to cases with additional matter.